-Frequency of surveillance scans for small aneurysms can be reduced for most patientsFebruary 26th, 2013 in Cardiology /
+Frequency of surveillance scans for small aneurysms can be reduced for most patientsFebruary 26, 2013 in Medicine & Health / Cardiology

 In contrast to the commonly adopted surveillance intervals in current abdominal aortic aneurysm (AAA) screening programs, surveillance intervals of several years may be clinically acceptable for the majority of patients with small AAA, as the smallest AAAs often do not appear to change significantly over many years, according to a meta-analysis of previous studies reported in the February 27 issue of JAMA.

 "The survival rate following rupture of an abdominal aortic aneurysm is only 20 percent, making AAAs an important cause of mortality," according to background information in the article.
 "In patients with small AAA (diameter <5.5 cm), the risk of rupture is lower than the risk of surgery and surveillance is indicated.
 The majority of small AAAs grow slowly, but there is substantial variation in growth rates between different individuals.
 The intervals between ultrasound surveillance examinations used in randomized trials of screening depend on aneurysm size.
 However, no consensus exists regarding the optimal time intervals between ultrasounds."